iris112/polkadot_scanner/README.md

 # Polkadot Scanner

-This project was developed by using MERN stack including frontend and backend.
+This project was developed by using **MERN** stack including frontend and backend.

-Both app has unit test by using jest.
+**This app has additional very simple feature of login and signup to create user and limit the access to scanner web.**

+To see scanner web, first need to signup and login (something like entering password)

 Deployed URL: [https://polkadot-scan.herokuapp.com/](https://polkadot-scan.herokuapp.com/)

 ## Technical stack